tektoncd/pipeline/docs/tutorial.md

 ### Specifying the inputs and outputs for your `Task`

-In more complex scenarios, a `Task` requires you to define your inputs and outputs.
-For example a `Task` could fetch source code from a GitHub repository and build a Docker image from it.
+In more complex scenarios, a `Task` requires you to define inputs and outputs.
+For example, a `Task` could fetch source code from a GitHub repository and build a Docker image from it.

 Use one or more [`PipelineResources`](resources.md) to define the artifacts you'd like to pass in